dhis2/dhis2-android-docs/content/capture-app/app-sync-troubleshooting.md

 > To monitor synchronization errors in the web app, users must have specific permissions:
 >
 > - "F_JOB_LOG_READ" Authority: Required to access and read the list of synchronization errors.
+> - "F_USER_VIEW" Authority: Required to read the list of users
 > - Additional Access for Error Details: To view more details about each error, the user must have permission to access the lists of:
 > Users
 > Events